careerbuilder/DataScienceAPIDocumentation/Geography.md

 |----------|-------------|
 | errorMsg | Contains information about any error(s) incurred during the request.
 If the request successfully returns results, this field will be empty. |
 | geoData  | A JSON array of one or more objects containing geography data.
 If the request returns no results, the array will be empty. |
+| expirationDate | A date string (YYYY-MM-DD) representing the date by which this response must be discarded for clients who implement request-response caching.
+Per our contract with Google, this is the date when our service received the response from Google plus six months.

 &nbsp;